Legal fight begins over Minnesota abortion laws

 ST. PAUL, Minn.
-(AP) — Plaintiffs seeking to overturn Minnesota abortion laws on have had their first day in court.
+(AP) — Plaintiffs seeking to overturn Minnesota abortion laws have had their first day in court.

 A coalition of groups urged a Ramsey County District Court judge Wednesday to let their case proceed while state attorneys argue the lawsuit should be tossed out.